yhamamachi/simple-camera-streaming/README.md

-Kindle VNC Server & Client
+Video Straming Server & Client
 =======================

-Simple VNC-like server and client for Kindle 3+ using plain old HTML.
+Simple server and client using plain old HTML.
 However, it does not use the RFB protocol, but a series of JPEG frames.

 ## Requirements

- - Python 2
+ - Python 3
- - wxPython
- - jpegtran (optional)
+ - python-opencv

 ## Usage

-Run `./server.py` and connect to `http://[local_address]:5900` using your Kindle's web browser.
+Run `python3 ./server.py` and connect to `http://[local_address]:5900` using your web browser.
 For configuration options look at the top of the `server.py` file.

 ## Screenshot